Ulindu03/POS-and-Inventory-Management-System-Cursor/README.md

 ## License
 © 2024 VoltZone.
 All rights reserved.

-## SMTP / Admin OTP Setup
+## SMTP / Store Owner OTP Setup

-Admin logins require an OTP which is emailed.
+Store Owner logins require an OTP which is emailed.
 Configure SMTP or use the dev fallback:

 1. Create a Gmail App Password (Google Account > Security > 2-Step Verification > App Passwords).
 2. Copy the generated 16-character password.